hudsonjwh/feature-store-new-capability-source/README.md

 5. Click on `Draft a new release`
 6. Provide the required tag, title and description.
 7. Upload the DBC file created in step #6 above.
-8. Upload the last version of the slides, if any
+8. Upload the last version of the slides, if any.<br/>
-    * Note: If the slides are known to be unmodified, you can download them from the previus version.
+Note: If the slides are known to be unmodified, you can download them from the previous version.
 9. Optionally select `This is a pre-release` if this a beta release.
 10. Click `Publish release`

 ### Step #5 - Update the Release Notes (README.md)
 1. Go back to the source repo and open the `README.md` file.
-2. Update the `Release Notes` section which will include know testing failures, problems specific to a notebook and/or cloud, and any other general information.
+2. Update the `Release Notes` section which will include know testing failures, problems specific to a notebook and/or cloud, and any other general information that an instructor may find useful.
 3. Update the `Requirements` section to reflect the DBR under which this course was tested, the worker type used in testing, and the minium number of cores.
 4. Update the `Classroom Resources` section if anything has changed.
   * Note: Student DBC and Student Slides should remain unchanged as they simply point the the latest relase.